codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a seal and a sea lion?
-An ion!
+You can't run through a camp site.
+You can only ran, because it's past tents.

 ## Daily Trivia

-How long is an IPv6 address?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. 32 bits
+ 1. Binary
- 2. 128 bytes
+ 2. Hexidecimal
- 3. 64 bits
+ 3. Duodecimal
- 4. 128 bits
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  128 bits
+  Hexidecimal
 </details>